turingschool/front-end-curriculum/lessons/module-1/git-and-github.md

 Under "Repository name", let's give this the same name as the directory we made locally.
 The convention is to keep these names the same to avoid any confusion.

+Create it without a README.md, since we have already created one.

+Once it's created, we can follow the instructions under '... or push an existing repository from the command line' - the steps are broken down below.

 #### Add remote (origin) to local repository (`git remote`)

 Now that we have an online (remote) repository, we have to connect it to our local repository.
 Git has a concept of a "remote".
 The remote is a place where we can push our code externally (like the cloud - GitHub).